KidPudel/Iggy-s-Vault/languages/golang/concurrency in go.md

 ch := make(chan int)
 ```

-### waiting for the result
+### Waiting for the result
 By default, sends and receives operations are block execution of their goroutine where they heppened, until the other side is ready.

 **Simple example**: calculating goroutine starts to execute algorithm, we encounter receive operation of channel that is in calculating goroutine, since algorithm is still processing (send operation is not encouintered), receive will block the further execution on its side, unitl we encounter send operation.

-**Second example**: calculating goroutine already encountered the result, but doesn't see that see that channel is ready to receive (doesn't encountered receive operation), so it will be blocked until, we call to receive a value.
+**Second example**: calculating goroutine already encountered the result (send operation), but doesn't see that channel is ready to receive (doesn't encountered receive operation), so it will be blocked until, we call to receive a value.
 ```go

 s := []int{7, 2, 8, -9, 4, 0, 1}